 In relation to the FSIE regime, Hong Kong’s Inland Revenue Department (IRD) amended provisions of the Inland Revenue Ordinance (IRO) so that it will now levy profits tax on certain types of foreign-sourced income that have been raised by a member of a multinational enterprise (MNE) group which carries out business or trade in Hong Kong when it receives this income in Hong Kong.

-This foreign-sourced income includes passive income such as interest, dividends, disposal gain from the sale of equity interests in an entity, and income from intellectual property.
+This foreign-sourced income includes passive income such as interest, dividend, disposal gain, and income from intellectual property.

 Certain types of companies, such as regulated financial entities, are exempted from the FSIE regime regarding income derived from interest, dividends, or disposal gain.